sequenceiq/slider/src/site/markdown/testing.md

 For these to work you need
 1. A YARN Cluster -secure or insecure
-1. A `hoya-client.xml` file configured to interact with the cluster
+1. A `slider-client.xml` file configured to interact with the cluster
 1. HBase .tar.gz uploaded to HDFS, and a local or remote accumulo conf directory
 1. Accumulo .tar.gz uploaded to HDFS, and a local or remote accumulo conf